-WidePoint (formerly known as Operational Research Consultants, Inc. (ORC)) is registered with the Internet Assigned Numbers Authority (IANA) for the registration of its own, controlled SMI Network Management Private Enterprise Code, aka OBJECT IDENTIFIER.
-This ORC OBJECT IDENTIFIER is reflected in the first seven octets of each certificate policy object identifiers asserted in all ORC NFI PKI certificates issued.
-This registered OBJECT IDENTIFIER can be found at:
+Widepoint is registered with the Internet Assigned Numbers Authority (IANA) for the registration of its own, controlled SMI Network Management Private Enterprise Code, aka "object identifier" (OID).
+This WidePoint OID is reflected in the first seven octets of each certificate policy object identifiers asserted in all WidePoint NFI PKI certificates issued.
+This registered OID can be found at: